-During the review of the inspection outcomes, it was noted that there were six inspections in which an inspection result of "minor non compliance" was recorded, which resulted in one improvement notice being issued.
-None of the records of the official control inspections, examined by the audit team, had an "unsatisfactory" result.
+During the review of the inspection outcomes, it was noted that there were 60 inspections in which an inspection result of minor non compliance was recorded.
+These 60 inspections related to 9 establishments.
+Two of the records of the official control inspections, examined by the audit team, had an unsatisfactory result.
+These two inspections related to one establishment.